repowiserepowise

 2) Find the hotspots

 Look for churn × complexity.
 Files that change often and are hard to read deserve attention first. repowise’s hotspot analysis and code health layer are built for this.
-The code health layer, added in v0.10.0, adds per-file health scores, module rollups, untested-hotspot detection, refactoring targets ranked by impact-per-effort, and declining-health alerts.
+Code health is scored across three co-equal signals (defect risk, maintainability, and performance), then rolled into per-file scores, module rollups, untested-hotspot detection, refactoring targets ranked by impact-per-effort, and declining-health alerts.
 Explore the hotspot analysis demo for a real-world example.

 3) Check ownership